YetAnotherClown/YetAnotherNet/example/matter/README.md

 Then, open `example.rbxl` and play.
 Enjoy.

+Note: Wally does not export types automatically, please install [Wally Package Types](https://github.com/JohnnyMorganz/wally-package-types) with Aftman and run it.

 ## Hot reloading

 This example game supports hot reloading, which lets you edit your systems and see the changes you've made in real time,